 Topics in this course include: plane analytic geometry; foundations of the calculus; differentiation of algebraic, exponential and logarithmic functions; extrema and curve sketching; and applications of derivatives.
-MA 121 is not a prerequisite for MA 171; students who received credit for MA 121 may not take MA 171 for credit.
+MA 121 is not a prerequisite for MA 171; students who received credit for MA 19 or for MA 171 may not take MA 121 for credit.
 Three credits.